picocomputer/picocomputer.github.io/_sources/ria.rst.txt

 1. Functional Description
 =========================

 The RIA must be installed at $FFE0-$FFFF and must be in control of RESB and PHI2.
 These are the only requirements.
-Everything else about your can be customized.
+Everything else about your Picocomputer can be customized.

 RW0 and RW1 are two portals to the same VRAM.
 Having only one would make moving VRAM very slow since data would have to buffer in 6502 RAM.
 Having two allows moving VRAM to be slightly faster than moving 6502 RAM.
 Ideally, you won't move VRAM and can use the pair for better optimizations.